 A hostlist constrains the set of resource which are available to a reservation.
-If no task count is specified, the reservation will attempt to reserve one task on each of the listed resources.
-If a task count is specified which requests fewer resources than listed in the hostlist, Maui will reserve only <TASKCOUNT> tasks from the hostlist nodes.
-If a taskcount is specified which requests more resources than listed in the hostlist, Maui will reserve the hostlist nodes first and then seek additional resources outside of this list.
+If no taskcount is specified, the reservation will attempt to reserve one task on each of the listed resources.
+If a taskcount is specified which requests fewer resources than listed in the hostlist, the scheduler will reserve only the number of tasks from the hostlist specified by the taskcount attribute.
+If a taskcount is specified which requests more resources than listed in the hostlist, the scheduler will reserve the hostlist nodes first and then seek additional resources outside of this list.